ArkadSt/minecraft-instance-manager-cli/README.md

 After creating the instance folder already has such folders as `mods`, `resourcepacks`, `saves`.
 Install everything you need there.

-By modifying `%appdata%\.minecraft` on Windows or `~/.minecraft` on Linux you modify the default Minecraft instance.
-Instance folders can be created and deleted manually as well.
+By modifying `%appdata%\.minecraft` on Windows or `~/.minecraft` on Linux you modify the working Minecraft instance.
+The working instance can be choosed using **minecraft_instance_manager**.
+Instance folders can be created and deleted using **minecraft_instance_manager** or manually as well.
 My utility just makes it easier (I hope).